 From time to time, we have students who enroll at Grace Seminary who love the biblical languages and desire to focus more extensively in Greek and Hebrew.
 This concentration provides a student with in-depth exegetical training.

 The Exegetical Studies track of the 90-hour Master of Divinity degree allows students to deepen their exegetical and language skills.
 This program would be appropriate for those who wish to move on to further academic training after completing their Master of Divinity or for those who envision a ministry of primarily preaching and teaching.

 All five concentrations have a strong component of practical field experience, a 12-hour apprenticeship, built into the requirements.

 Examples of courses in this major:

-An exegetical study of selected portions of the Hebrew Old Testament in the original language designed to show its theological, expository, and practical values.
+An exegetical study of selected portions of the Hebrew Old Testament in the original language, which is designed to show the OT's theological, expository and practical values.

-An exegetical study of selected portions of the Greek New Testament in the original language designed to show its theological, expository, and practical values.
+An exegetical study of selected portions of the Greek New Testament in the original language, which is designed to show the NT's theological, expository and practical values.

 The individuals who will challenge you to learn:

 B.S. in Psychology, The Ohio State University; M.Div., Grace Theological Seminary; D.Min. in Pastoral Studies, Denver Seminary